 Yep, I know.
-Nepal is a country full of mountains.
+Nepal is a country full of mountains and incredible treks (you can even try a one month trek to Everest Base Camp).
 So perhaps me trying to convince you now that you should do a safari in Nepal isn’t quite what you would have expected from a Himalayas related article.
 But Nepal has two national parks where you can do a safari, and you will see tons of wildlife.

 And of course, the icing on the cake – you might even see a tiger.
 You’ve read that right; you can come across the stunning royal Bengal tiger.
 And if the tiger isn’t enough for you, then you should know that there’s another superstar you could meet during a jungle safari in Nepal.
 The leopard is the other kitty cat that happily calls some areas of Nepal “home.”

 But where exactly are these areas?
 Well, when I refer to Nepal’s jungle safari oasis, I mean Chitwan National Park and Bardia National Park.
 Among these two, the celebrity prize goes to Chitwan.
 It’s safe to assume that almost any traveler that reached Nepal has heard about Chitwan.
 Walking around Thamel, you spot tons of posters luring you to try a jungle safari in Chitwan.
 And apparently, Chitwan is the number one choice for travelers wanting a jungle safari in Nepal.

 What’s the difference between Chitwan National Park and Bardia National Park?

 There is one massive difference between these two parks.
 One that takes its toll and weighs heavily when choosing between them – the distance from Kathmandu.
 Unfortunately, most travelers/tourists coming to Nepal are on fast forward.
 Not a lot of people can afford to take more than two weeks off from work.
 But they will want to squeeze in as many places as possible in this small amount of time.